 Gerald D. Hines · 1925–2020

 Gerald D. Hines, founder and chairman of the international real estate firm Hines, who brought architectural excellence, superior engineering and peerless integrity to international real estate development, passed away peacefully at home on Sunday, August 23, 2020, surrounded by family.
-Born in Gary, Indiana on August 15, 1925, he recently celebrated his 95th birthday.
-Hines will be laid to rest in a private family ceremony in Aspen, Colorado.
-A celebration of his life will be held at a future date when it is safe to congregate.
+Born in Gary, Indiana on August 15, 1925, he had recently celebrated his 95th birthday.
+Hines was laid to rest in a private family ceremony in Aspen, Colorado.

 Widely regarded as a leading visionary in the commercial real estate industry, Hines founded his namesake firm in Houston in 1957.
 He grew the business from a one-man operation into today’s international real estate investment powerhouse, renowned for developing, owning and managing some of the world’s most recognizable architectural landmarks across five continents.
 With more than 4,800 employees, Hines today is active in 225 cities in 25 countries.